jmahler/sprinklerpi/README.md

 Once this is completed the scripts can be used to start the daemons.

     $ sudo etc/init.d/spkpi-waterd start

-Different scripts will be started depending on the situation (below).

-### situation #1: no fire wall

-The simplest case is just a standalone server with no need for public access through a fire wall.
-In this case just use all the daemons excluding the client/server daemons.

-    $ sudo etc/init.d/spkpi-waterd start
-    $ sudo etc/init.d/spkpi-scheduled start
-    $ sudo etc/init.d/spkpi-queued start

-### situation #2: fire wall

-When it is necessary to communicate through a fire wall the client and server version will need to be used.
-On the client the client version is used.

-    $ sudo etc/init.d/spkpi-client start

-The server daemon is used on the server along with the standard daemons.

-    $ sudo etc/init.d/spkpi-server start

     $ sudo etc/init.d/spkpi-scheduled start
     $ sudo etc/init.d/spkpi-queued start